AdaCore/ada-spark-rfcs/features/rfc-oop-constructors.rst

 ----------------------------

-A tagged type can be either created by the legacy mechanism, or by a constructor as soon as such constructor exist.
+A tagged type can be either created by the legacy mechanism, or by a constructor as soon as such constructor exists.
 It is possible to extend a "regular" tagged type by a "by constructor" tagged type, e.g.:

 .. code-block:: ada